huynhngocsonuit2000github/azure-900-204/Practice/Case 1.1.1.1. Azure Virtual Machines (VMs)/Brainstorm.md

 # 1. Basic application for VM, .NET, deployment

-- [WIP]: need to create the VM and config with those concepts 🐧 Host .NET Web API on Azure VM (Ubuntu Linux)
+- need to create the VM and config with those concepts 🐧 Host .NET Web API on Azure VM (Ubuntu Linux)
   ✅ What You'll Do